• Skip to primary navigation

 For easy lunch options, I'm a big fan of meal prepping some tuna or chicken salad for the week, and having fresh chopped salad fixings to make a quick salad or sandwich on a busy day.
 And speaking of tuna, meet it's new best friend: sauerkraut!
 It's the perfect add-on for a warm comfort food sandwich like a Reuben, tuna melt sandwich or grilled cheese, or a cold sandwich or salad like this tuna and sauerkraut sandwich or salad with sauerkraut.
 (Bonus points if you pair it with this carrot miso soup.)

-I also love to have sourdough bread on hand for sandwiches or any meal (yes, sourdough is also a fermented food!)
-The photo at the top of this article is actually just grilled ham and cheese sandwiches prepared on sourdough bread, a delicious combo.
+I also love to have sourdough bread on hand for sandwiches or any meal, since sourdough is also a fermented food!
+(The photo at the top of this article is actually just grilled ham and cheese sandwiches prepared on sourdough bread, a delicious combo.)

-And if you're feeling more of a burger kind of vibe for lunch, adding a topping of kimchi right to that burger is next-level good, whether you use a beef, turkey or veggie burger.
-Oh and while we're on the topic of burgers, if you happen to have potato salad on the side, adding a little sauerkraut to it is also delicious, as is this old-fashioned sauerkraut salad with a hot dog.
-And (of course) don't forget the dill pickle with your lunch. 😉
+If you're feeling more of a burger kind of vibe for lunch, adding a topping of kimchi right onto that burger is SO good, whether you use a beef, turkey or veggie burger.
+And while we're on the topic of burgers, if you happen to have potato salad on the side, adding a little sauerkraut to it is also delicious, as is this old-fashioned sauerkraut salad with a hot dog.
+And (of course) don't forget the dill pickle. 😉

 Dinner